 Dayna has also created, facilitated and presented educational workshops and programs for collegiate women on both a state and regional level focusing on membership recruitment/retention, risk prevention and judicial procedures.

-Prior to joining KJK, Dayna served as a Title IX advocate for a local law firm.
+Prior to joining KJK, Dayna practiced law from 2006-2014 and represented clients in toxic tort and insurance defense matters.
 She also volunteered as a Summit County Court Appointed Special Advocate for 5 years where she was appointed by a judge to be a social justice advocate for abused and neglected children.

 - Delta Zeta Sorority

 - Membership Advisor, Wright State University, 2020-2022

 - College Chapter Advisor, The University of Akron, 2016-2020

 - National Chapter Advisor, Ohio Wesleyan University, 2016

 - National Membership Specialist, Ohio Wesleyan University, Ohio University and Wright State University, 2014-2016

 - Risk Management and Standards Advisor, Kent State University, 2010-2016